jackson198608/goProject/gouminMultiMessagePush/channels/basepush/README.md

 # introduction
-- This package is designed to send app push to single user.
+- This package is designed to send app push to users.

 # Installation